 Readings: Is.
 9:2–7, Tit.
 2:11–14 & Lk.
 2:1–20

-Let me take you back in history to the time when Moses lead the people of Israel out of captivity in Egypt.
+God had previously revealed Himself to the ancient Israelites when Moses led the people of Israel out of captivity in Egypt.
 As they wandered in the wilderness for forty years, God travelled with them, going ahead of them in a pillar of cloud by day and a pillar of fire by night, to guide them, and to remind them of His presence with them.
 Then of course many centuries later the people of Israel were forced into exile, first the people of the northern tribes by the Assyrian Empire, and later the southern tribe of Judah by the Babylonian Empire.
 The people of Israel felt that God had deserted them, that He was no longer present with them.

-Today’s reading from the Gospel of Luke, that describes the birth of Jesus, gives us several clues that Jesus is this Messiah.
+Today’s reading from the Gospel of Luke, which describes the birth of Jesus, gives us several clues that Jesus is this Messiah.
 First, he is born in the town of Bethlehem, which was also the birthplace of King David.
 Second, Joseph, who is engaged to Jesus’ mother Mary, is himself descended from King David.
-And of course Luke describes the visit of an angel of God to shepherds living in the fields around Bethlehem telling them that the Messiah has just been born in Bethlehem, and that Messiah is Jesus.
+And of course Luke describes the visit of an angel of God to shepherds living in the fields around Bethlehem telling them that the Messiah (that is Jesus) has just been born in Bethlehem.

-But Jesus is much more than the Messiah.
+But as we know, Jesus is also much more than the Messiah.
 As the Apostle Paul said in the letter to his colleague Titus, “The grace of God has appeared bringing salvation to all. . . . .while we wait for the manifestation of the glory of our great God and Saviour, Jesus Christ”.
-Jesus is God.
-God revealed Himself to humankind by taking human form in the person of Jesus Christ.
-He became one of us, in order to show us, through the life of Jesus Christ, how we should behave and treat one another.
+Jesus IS God.
+God revealed Himself to humankind by taking human form in the person of Jesus.
+He became one of us, in order to show us, through the life of Jesus, how we should live our lives and treat our fellow human beings.